 Precise solutions for this problem are difficult to come by, especially when accounting for disparate industries with market-specific pay wage rates.
 Some states have made efforts to raise their minimum wage in order to offset this ongoing disparity, with further efforts to this extend ongoing at the federal level.
 How this will affect US GDP, in turn, is yet to be seen.

 Gendered Inequality Continues

 As a further subset of the previously described household income inequality, gender-based income disparities continue to make it more challenging for female-headed households to hold parity with male-headed households.
-This is an especially pressing matter going forward as more women attain higher levels of educational attainment and seek higher paying careers while heading their family.
+This is an especially pressing matter going forward as more women attain higher levels of educational attainment and seek higher-paying careers while heading their families.

 US Census Bureau data currently bares this data out up to the present day.
 With a bachelor’s degree, men in the US are expected to make $50,916 on average, while women with the same educational credentials are making $31,309 on average.
 This disparity continues through higher levels of education and is apparent in nearly all professions.